yashodhalakshana/BeeIR-Sensor/README.md

 ## BeeIR-Sensor

 BeeIR sensor is a TCRT5000 based 8 sensor array board.
 Which it is provides 8 analog outputs to user.
 BeeIR have a preset controller to the adjust IR led brightnes.
+And the LED is use as power indicator.
 ### Sensor Specs
 Model : BeeIR <br />
 IR sensor : TCRT5000 <br />